Kandireega: Plot

-Sreenu is the son of Vishwanatham.
-He is a high school dropout in Anakapalle and wants to marry his uncle's daughter Bujji.
+Sreenu is the son of Viswanatham.
+He is a high school dropout in Anakapalli and wants to marry his uncle's daughter Bujji.
 She rejects him, stating that he doesn’t have a basic college education.
 Sreenu, who is clever and street-smart, decides to go to Hyderabad for further education.
 While traveling on the train, he bashes up a bunch of rowdies teasing college girls.
-At the college in Hyderabad, he meets Shruthi and falls in love with her.
+At the college in Hyderabad, he meets Sruthi and falls in love with her.
 The city gangster Bhavani is in love with her and blackmails her into marrying him.
-He beats anyone moving closely with Shruthi.
+He beats anyone moving closely with Sruthi.
 Meanwhile, henchmen of Rajanna, a dreaded chieftain from Warangal, are looking for Sreenu in the city.

-Sreenu meets Bhavani and forces him to a challenge, whereby, he will make Shruthi love him.
-Sreenu rescues Shruthi from being kidnapped by the gang of Yadayya, a rival of Bhavani.
-When Sreenu wins Shruthi's heart, and both of them decide to elope, she is kidnapped.
+Sreenu meets Bhavani and forces him to a challenge, whereby, he will make Sruthi love him.
+Sreenu rescues Sruthi from being kidnapped by the gang of Yadayya, a rival of Bhavani.
+When Sreenu wins Sruthi's heart, and both of them decide to elope, she is kidnapped.

-It is then revealed that Rajanna kidnapped Shruthi to get hold of Sreenu because Rajanna's daughter Sandhya is in love with Sreenu.
+It is then revealed that Rajanna kidnapped Sruthi to get hold of Sreenu because Rajanna's daughter Sandhya is in love with Sreenu.
 She was on the train during the night and gets impressed by him.
 Sreenu lands at Rajanna's place and finds himself in a fix.
-Bhavani, too, arrives at Rajanna's place to take away Shruthi.
+Bhavani, too, arrives at Rajanna's place to take away Sruthi.
 A police intelligence officer, Avataram, Rajanna's brother-in-law, comes to attend Sreenu and Sandhya's wedding.
-Sreenu and Bhavani start their one-upmanship games to win Shruthi.
+Sreenu and Bhavani start their one-upmanship games to win Sruthi.

-How Sreenu comes out of this quagmire to rescue Shruthi from the clutches of Rajanna and Bhavani and what happens to Sandhya are revealed in the climax interspersed with twists and turns.
+How Sreenu comes out of this quagmire to rescue Sruthi from the clutches of Rajanna and Bhavani and what happens to Sandhya are revealed in the climax interspersed with twists and turns.